Andrew of Phú Yên: Biography

 On 25 July 1644 Andrew was taken to the Mandarin, who tried in various ways to make Andrew "desist from that foolish opinion of his, and give up the faith".
 But he replied that he was a Christian and most ready to undergo any suffering rather than abandon the law that he professed.
 Indignant at Andrew's inflexibility, the Mandarin ordered that he be taken to prison.
 The young Andrew was so serene and joyous at being able to suffer for Christ that people who came to see him recommended themselves to his prayers.
 He would not hear of this, but asked them to pray that God might give him the grace to be faithful to the end and to "respond with fullness of love to the infinite love of his Lord, who gave his life for men, by giving his own life".

 The next day, 26 July, Andrew was taken to the Governor's public audience, where he was sentenced to death.
-In the afternoon, a captain led Andrew down the streets of Ke Cham to the place of execution, a field outside the city.
+In the afternoon, an officer led Andrew to Kẻ Chàm.
 De Rhodes, many Portuguese and Vietnamese Christians, and even pagans followed the procession and witnessed the killing.
 Andrew exhorted the Christians to remain firm in their faith, not to be saddened by his death, and to help him with their prayers to be faithful to the end.
-He was executed with some blows of a lance and, finally, when he was about to be beheaded with a scimitar, he cried out the name of Jesus in a loud voice.
-Andrew accepted the sacrifice of his life for the faith and love of Christ.
+He was executed with some blows of a lance and, finally, when he was about to be beheaded with a scimitar, he cried out the name of Jesus loudly.